sst/sst/www/docs/constructs/v1/Api.md

 _Type_ : `boolean`&nbsp; | &nbsp;[`CorsProps`](CorsProps)

-CORS support for all the endpoints in the API
+CORS support for all the endpoints in the API.
+Takes a `boolean` value or a [`cdk.aws-apigatewayv2-alpha.CorsPreflightOptions`](https://docs.aws.amazon.com/cdk/api/v2/docs/@aws-cdk_aws-apigatewayv2-alpha.CorsPreflightOptions.html).

 ### customDomain